In this instruction you will find advice on how you create a table of content for appendices, table and figures.

 The Table of Figures are created with the same instructions as above.

-The Table text is always over the table.
+The Table text is usually over the table.
 Except for the description of the table, table of figures and the headline there are no standard rules over how the tables should look like.
 Usually the requirements of the assignment sets the standard of the table.
 Various departments in Hanken have their own requirements which can be quite different from each other.

-The Figure text is always under the figure.
+The Figure text is usually under the figure.
 Except for the description of the figure, table of figures and the headline there are no standard rules over how the figures should look like.
 Usually the requirements of the assignment sets the standard of the figure.
 Various departments in Hanken have their own requirements which can be quite different from each other.